Hands on Roman history resources

 10. The Hands on History: Romans: Dress, Eat, Write and Play Just Like the Romans– more inspiration

-If you’ll notice several of the books I highlighted are hands on types of books, that’s because we all enjoy looking at those books, after a while kid history books tend to get similar and the same information, so I tried to highlight a variety of types.
+If you’ll notice several of the books I highlighted are hands-on types of books, that’s because we all enjoy looking at those books.
+After a while kids history books tend to get similar and the same information, so I tried to highlight a variety of types.

 Roman history videos